CalounovaT/TPS_mining/03_mining_analysis/README.md

 - `02_product_uniqness.ipynb`
     - exploration of rarest product count in cytoscape

+## SSN
+TODO: create a directory, add the SSN file and also the Cytoscape session and info (some link to tutorial etc.).

+## Phylogenetic tree
+TODO: create a directory, add the phylogenetic tree file and the annotations and info how to load it to iTOL.

 ## Plots
 Resulting plots can be found in the `plots` directory